r4dhika/OOPS-Individual-Assignment/README.md

 - **Simplicity:** Users don't need to worry about intricate details of each component.
 - **Abstraction:** The facade provides a clear abstraction layer, simplifying user interactions and managing the complexities of the underlying subsystem.

+## How to Run

+1. Clone this repository.
+2. Navigate to the project directory.
+3. Open the code in your preferred C++ development environment.
+4. Build and run the code.
+5. Provide movie name as input.
+6. Press 'q' to end the movie.